sweirich/corespec/README.md

+This experimental branch (`sigma`) extends the ICFP 17 system with Sigma types.
+The pure icfp17 system is available at tag icfp17.
+The version of the system with eta-equivalence rules is on the branch `stable`.

 *See:*

-This version extends the ICFP 17 system with eta-equivalence rules.
-The pure icfp17 system is available at tag icfp17.

 - [src](src/FcEtt) for Coq development.